World Refugee Day, June 20

 - There are 41.3 million internally displaced people

 - There are 3.5 million asylum-seekers

 Every single one of those people has an individual story and an astonishing bravery that pushes them to survive.
 And the choice to leave home is excruciating—it’s dangerous, it’s unfamiliar, it’s scary.
 Refugees leave their homes and their entire livelihoods behind because not doing so isn’t an option.
 They don’t ask to leave; the decision is forced.
 They didn’t ask to be refugees.

 Aid for Refugees

-In 2016 alone, Islamic Relief USA donors helped more than 3 million refugees and displaced families in 13 countries, including the United States.
-This humanitarian aid included food, water, winter supplies, medical care, education, medicine and medical supplies, and sanitation necessities like bathrooms and soap.
-For refugees in more stable conditions, IRUSA donors offer livelihood support like job skills training.
+In 2019, Islamic Relief USA donors are continuing to help millions of refugees like the more than 3 million refugees and displaced families they helped in 2018 across 13 countries, including the United States.
+This humanitarian aid included food, water, shelter, winter supplies, medical care, education, medicine and medical supplies, and sanitation necessities like bathrooms and soap.
+For refugees in more stable conditions, IRUSA donors offer livelihood support like access to education, self-sufficiency programs, and job skills training.
 Here in the United States, we support programs that offer shelter and help refugees integrate and find jobs.
 And during Ramadan, refugees in certain host countries receive donations of Ramadan food boxes to help supplement their food supplies.

 This is just a start.
 We need to do more together.

 IRUSA is listed on the Center for International Disaster Information site for its work helping refugees in need.
 See the full list here.